 - Can apply mathematical and software development theories, tools, and techniques to computational challenges.

 - Is able to identify and appropriately act on complex ethical and social issues arising within the academic and professional practice as a cybersecurity professional, whilst being aware of the greater implications of their actions and decisions.

 - Is able to plan, execute and manage a variety of activities and cybersecurity-related projects over time, alone or as part of a collaborative team to a successful conclusion and in accordance with relevant legal and ethical requirements and principles.

-- Can distil and communicate cybersecurity-related theories, concepts, problems and solutions, with a variety of relevant stakeholders, through the selection and application of appropriate methods of communication.
+- Can distill and communicate cybersecurity-related theories, concepts, problems, and solutions, with a variety of relevant stakeholders, through the selection and application of appropriate methods of communication.

-- Can exchange opinions, experiences and ideas with others with background and/or experience in cybersecurity and defence, through the selection and application of appropriate methods of communication, thereby contributing to the development of good practice within the cybersecurity community of practice.
+- Can exchange opinions, experiences, and ideas with others with background and/or experience in cybersecurity and defense, through the selection and application of appropriate methods of communication, thereby contributing to the development of good practice within the cybersecurity community of practice.

 - Is familiar with, and can critically evaluate, current and evolving processes and disruptive technologies within the field of cybersecurity.